labbz/splashpage/README.md

-# splashpage
+# labBZ splash page

-Temporary splash page for the urban lab of Bolzano city
+Temporary splash page for the urban lab of Bolzano city.